mcps-analysts/Within-family-effect-of-ancestry-on-complex-traits-in-a-Mexican-population/README.md

-# Direct-effect-of-genetic-ancestry-on-complex-traits
-Direct effect of genetic ancestry on complex traits in a Mexican population

 # Direct effect of genetic ancestry on complex traits in a Mexican population

 This repository provides a complete pipeline for analyzing genetype data and phenotype data, focusing on ancestry effects.